For questions related to completing doctoral studies, please write to firstname.lastname@example.org

 Note sheet and expert report

-After registration for graduation the Degree team at the Office of Student Affairs sends the note sheet direct to the principal supervisor.
+After registration for graduation the Degree team at the Office of Student Affairs sends the note sheet directly to the principal supervisor.
 Please also note the following points:

-- The entire note sheet must be filled out, with a classification, and signed by hand by all present (including the co-examiner).
+- The note sheet must be filled out completely, marked with the predicate and signed by all present (including co-examiner) (scan-signatures are possible).

-- At least two signed expert reports must be produced (electronic signature permitted).
-One of these expert reports must be written by a professor of the Faculty of Arts and Social Sciences.
-Expert reports under PVO 2009 must not contain a classification.
+- There must be at least two signed expert reports (scan-signatures are possible).
+One of these expert reports must be written by a professor of the Faculty of Humanities.
+Neither a grade nor the predicate may be written in the reports.

-- For a thesis by publication (article or cumulative thesis) the rules on co-authorship and review are determined by the valid doctoral program regulation (general and special sections).
+- In the case of a cumulative dissertation, the provisions on co-authorship and peer review are governed by the applicable doctoral regulations (general and special sections).

-- If the doctorate is part of a cotutelle de thèse – a doctoral project conducted in a formalized arrangement between two universities – all the regulations and provisions of the Faculty of Arts and Social Sciences apply.
-The co-examiner may also come from the outside university.
+- If the doctorate is awarded within the framework of a cotutelle de thèse, all regulations and provisions of the Faculty of Arts and Social Sciences apply analogously.
+The co-examiner may be from the foreign university.

 Please note that you can only graduate once you have completed the required curricular coursework.